Bir vs Kamshet

 At first glance, the comparison seems simple – Bir is famous, Kamshet is quieter.

-In reality, the two sites represent very different training environments, shaped by geography, wind systems, and flying style.
+In reality, the two sites represent very different flying environments, shaped by geography, weather systems and flying style.

-Kamshet is a Sahyadri hill site, influenced by coastal winds and valley systems.
-Training here focuses on ridge soaring, smooth valley winds, extensive ground handling, and progressively introduced thermal flying – making it well suited for building strong launch, landing, and control fundamentals from basic to advanced levels.
+Kamshet is in the Sahyadri mountain ranges, influenced by coastal winds and has more predictable & reliable weather systems.
+Paragliding Training here focuses on basic training, ridge soaring, extensive ground handling, and progressive thermal flying – making it well suited for building strong foundational skills for launch, landing, and control fundamentals from basic to advanced levels.

-Bir, on the other hand, is a high-mountain Himalayan site, with a primary take-off around 8,000 ft above sea level, making it one of the highest paragliding launch points commonly used for training.
-It is dominated by thermic conditions and valley winds and is an outstanding place to fly – but it demands early decision-making, airspace awareness, and comfort with altitude.
+Bir, on the other hand, is a high-mountain Himalayan site, with a primary take-off around 8,000 ft above sea level, making it one of the highest paragliding launch points in the world.
+It is dominated by thermic conditions and valley winds and is an outstanding place to fly – but it demands higher pilot skill levels, safe decision-making, airspace awareness and good comfort & experience with high altitudes.

 Both sites are excellent.